 Thors Well Facts

 - Fortunately for us and our posterity, both the awesome Thors Well and the cape it sits in now form part of Siuslaw National Forest.
 This situation provides both the site itself, and those who visit it, with a certain measure of mutual protection.

 Thors Well Physical Description

-Thors Well Location and Hazards
+Thors Well Location, Formation, and Hazards

-The water gets drawn in and spouted back out with great force.
-In fact, the spume sometimes reaches great heights.
+The water is drawn in and spouted out with great force, with the spume reaching great heights.
 The water then pulls back in with incredible force.
 Between the slippery conditions and the powerful flow of water, the conditions near Thor’s Well remain very hazardous.